Parrotfeather

 • Dense infestations can impede the movement of boats, damage equipment, and clog drainage ditches.

-Learn to identify Parrotweed: use the images presented in this profile page to learn how to identify Parrotweed.
+Learn to identify parrotweed: use the images presented in this profile page to learn how to identify parrotweed.

 DO: